An Erd\H{o}s problem on random subset sums in finite abelian groups: Concluding Remarks

 \section{Concluding Remarks}

 Our main theorem shows that, for primes $p$,

 This demonstrates that the upper bound $f(N) \le \log_2 N + o(\log\log N)$ cannot hold uniformly over all finite abelian groups of order $N$.
 Nevertheless, certain abelian groups $G$ of order $N$ do exist for which, with high probability, a uniformly random subset of size $\log_2 N + o(\log\log N)$ (or even smaller size) generates all elements of $G$.
-For such examples, we refer to Sothanaphan~\cite{Sothanaphan26}, which treats the case $G =(\mathbb{Z}/2\mathbb{Z})^d$.
+For a related discussion in the special case $G=(\mathbb Z/2\mathbb Z)^d$, see Sothanaphan~\cite{Sothanaphan26}.

 Erd\H{o}s and R\'{e}nyi~\cite[Theorem~2]{ErRe65} proved that for all $N$,

 It is therefore natural to ask for an asymptotically sharp second-order term.